tcort/tcutils/README.md

 - mismatch -- finds lines that are in input but not in FILE
 - mkdir -- create directories
 - mktemp -- create a temporary file or directory with a unique name
-- moar -- filter for paging through text, one screen at a time
 - moo -- guess the bulls
+- more -- filter for paging through text, one screen at a time
 - mugwump -- find all the mugwumps
 - nl -- number lines of text
 - printenv -- print environment variables and their values